Kristina01111000/Drws_site/README.md

 9/28
 send him the app.js file for basit

-Look at the site to see specifically what you like, https://www.imaet.com/ Header - menu is part of what he likes, why join, learning program, about dr w, latest posts, community board, try to get the lines
-Background - he likes the floating background on it, see if i can get something like that to work with gecko, try it as the header background, see if it would work on all the pages without looking bad, slowing it down

-For temp homepage: he wants a video at the top, then the slide show then the about stuff Need a video talking about the patreon for the site and the newsletter Make a new page talking about the 30 day challenge, put it on the header
+Need a video talking about the patreon for the site and the newsletter Make a new page talking about the 30 day challenge, put it on the header